unload MASS since it has select function we don't want to use.

 [1] "Hello World!"

-Like other function, the str_trim() function can also be used inside the mutate() function to alter the dataframe.
+Like many other functions, str_trim() can be used inside mutate() to modify a data frame column.

 df_ov <- df_ov %>%